Cocorico84/softdesk/README.md

 flake8 --format=html --htmldir=flake8-report
 ```

-To check types of your project.
+To check types of the project.
 ```
 mypy .
 ```